SyncfusionExamples/getting-started-with-the-angular-ai-assistview-component/README.md

 # Getting Started with the Angular AI AssistView Component
-A quick-start project that contains code to create and configure the Syncfusion Angular AI AssistView component.
-This project also contains code for how to customize the Angular AI AssistView component using a banner template, as well as configuring toolbar settings, prompt suggestions and responses.
+A quick-start project that includes code to create and configure the Syncfusion Angular AI AssistView component.
+This project also demonstrates how to customize the Angular AI AssistView component using a banner template, as well as how to configure toolbar settings, prompt suggestions, and responses.

 Refer to the following documentation to learn about the Angular AI AssistView component: